selinsensoy/DSA210-PROJECT/README.md

 **3) Hypothesis Testing:**

-**H₀:** Wind speed and direction have no impact on fuel consumption in commercial flights.
+**H₀:** Wind speed have no impact on fuel consumption in commercial flights.

-**H₁:** Wind speed and direction have a significant impact on fuel consumption in commercial flights.
+**H₁:** Wind speed have a significant impact on fuel consumption in commercial flights.

 **4) Trend Analysis:**

- I will try to understand if jet streams have an impact on fuel consumption.
-If yes, I will look into each jet stream's (headwinds, tailwinds, and crosswinds) impact on this fuel consumption.
- I will also investigate peaks and plateaus of fuel consumption related to wind conditions.
+ In this project, I will explore how wind speed affects fuel consumption and CO₂ emissions in commercial flights.
+The objective is to determine whether there is a measurable relationship between wind speed and fuel efficiency.
+I will analyze the data to identify trends, such as whether higher wind speeds lead to increased or decreased fuel use.
+Special attention will be given to detecting any peaks or plateaus in fuel consumption that may correspond to specific wind speed ranges.